Peruvian Law Expert

 • Independence statement

-Standard workflow: inquiry → conflict check → scope confirmation → fixed-fee proposal → secure document exchange → research & drafting → delivery → follow-up questions within scope.
+Standard workflow: inquiry → conflict check → scope confirmation → written engagement proposal → secure document exchange → research and drafting → delivery → follow-up questions within confirmed scope.

-What to send in your first email: court/jurisdiction, deadline, specific legal questions, brief background, and any known conflict issues.
+What to send in your first email: court or jurisdiction, deadline, specific legal questions, brief background, Peruvian connection, and any known conflict issues.

 Sample report structure